CooperZA/NSEA-GeoMapping/readme.md

 Step 2 install dependencies:
 in a terminal

-cd into app/backend/
+cd into app/

-run npm install bcrypt cors dotenv express mongoose nodemon
+run npm install

 in a separate terminal
 cd into app/client

-run npm install axios bootstrap dotenv react react-dom react-map-gl react-router-dom react-scripts
+run npm install

 Step 3 send me an email:
 send Zach an email zach@raincityolutions.com requesting access to the project and Zach will all the database to be read by all users.